sushicloud-online/sushicloud/README.md

 - Clone repo into htdocs folder within XAMPP
 - Run XAMPP and start Apache and MySQL
 - Create database in phpMyAdmin. (copy and paste db from this repo)
-- Go to file in htdocs and your done!
+- Go to file in htdocs and you're done!

 ## To Do List